 Lexi Paza, Co-Director

-Currently on the Real Estate at Tides, Lexi builds collective impact by activating Tides' collaborative workspaces through events, coworking, partnerships, and collaborative infrastructure.
+Currently on the real estate team at Tides, Lexi builds collective impact by activating Tides' collaborative workspaces through events, coworking, partnerships, and collaborative infrastructure.
 She also drives Tides' consulting on the development and management of community space, where corporate partners' real estate can be leveraged for good.
 She’s also worked at the Housing Industry Foundation, KaBOOM!, and Rebuilding Together Silicon Valley.

 Originally from western Maryland, Lexi comes to San Francisco by way of the Midwest, where she earned an MA in Social Service Administration with a concentration in Community Planning, Organizing & Development from the University of Chicago.